Alizeh21/Frequent-ItemSet-Analysis-On-Amazon-Metadata/README.md

   > - Similar to the Apriori consumer, stores the results (batch number and frequent itemsets) in a separate MongoDB collection (frequentItemsetspcy) for
          comparison.

+### Consumer(Categorizing)

+This Third consumer application designed to process a stream of product data from a Kafka topic and categorize them based on their prices in a MongoDB collection.

+###### **The Consumer in Action**

+>Imports: The code starts by importing necessary libraries for interacting with Kafka (KafkaConsumer, TopicPartition), JSON manipulation (json), and connecting to MongoDB (pymongo).

+##### **Configurations:**

+> -_bootstrap_servers:_ Defines the address of the Kafka broker (localhost:9092 in this case).

+> - _topic_name:_ Specifies the Kafka topic name containing the product data (product-feature-topic).

+> -_ mongo_conn_string:_ Sets the connection string for the MongoDB instance (localhost:27017).

+> - _mongo_db_name and mongo_collection_name:_ Define the database and collection names within MongoDB where the product data will be stored (product_catalog and products respectively).

+> - _MongoDB Connection:_ Establishes a connection to the MongoDB database and creates references to the specific database and collection for storing product information.

+##### **Kafka Consumer Setup:**

+Creates a Kafka consumer object, specifying the broker addresses and a deserializer function to convert encoded JSON messages into Python dictionaries.
+Assigns a specific topic partition **(TopicPartition(topic_name, 0))** to the consumer, indicating which part of the data stream it will process.

+##### **Price Categorization Function (categorize_prices):**
+> - Takes a product price as input.

+> - Based on price ranges, assigns a category label (Budget, Economy, Premium, or Luxury) to the product.

+##### **Batch Processing Function (fetch_categorized_products_from_batch):**

+> - Takes a batch number as input.

+> - Retrieves distinct product categories present in that specific batch from the MongoDB collection.

+> - Iterates through each category and fetches product details sorted by price (ascending order).

+> - Prints the retrieved product information (ASIN, price, and category) for each product within the category.

+##### **Main Loop:**

+> - Starts an infinite loop to continuously consume messages from the Kafka topic.
+> - For each received message:
+> - Prints a message indicating the batch number being processed.
+> - Extracts the product data from the message value.
+> - Iterates through each product within the data:
+> - If the product has a price field:
+> - Calls the categorize_prices function to assign a category based on price.
+> - Sets the batch number for the product based on the current processing iteration.
+> - Uses MongoDB's replace_one method to update the product document in the collection.
+This performs an upsert operation, meaning it either updates an existing document with the ASIN (unique product identifier) or inserts a new document if it doesn't exist.
+> - After processing the products in the batch, calls the fetch_categorized_products_from_batch function to retrieve and print the categorized product details
+    from MongoDB for reference.
+> - Increments the batch number for the next iteration.

+##### **Overall Functionality**

+This consumer acts as a bridge between the real-time product data stream from Kafka and the persistent storage in MongoDB.
+It continuously processes product information, categorizes them based on price, and stores them in the designated MongoDB collection with additional details like category and batch number.
+This allows for efficient organization and retrieval of product data with additional insights into price ranges.

+### **Why we used the approach of the third consumer (categorizing consumer) and how it is effective : **

+This approach offers several advantages for the consumer in this scenario.
+Firstly, by leveraging Kafka's real-time processing capabilities, the consumer application can handle a continuous stream of product data without delays.
+This ensures that the product information in the MongoDB collection remains up-to-date, reflecting the latest additions or changes.
+Secondly, categorizing products based on price provides valuable insights for consumers.
+Imagine browsing an e-commerce platform where products are automatically categorized by price range.
+This can significantly improve the consumer experience by allowing for quicker product discovery and easier price comparisons within specific budget constraints.

+In this particular assignment, the consumer application functions as a data pipeline.
+It processes the product data stream, enriches it with price categories, and stores it in a structured format within MongoDB.
+This paves the way for further applications that can utilize this categorized product data to enhance the consumer experience.
+For instance, a recommendation system could leverage these categories to suggest relevant products to consumers based on their browsing history and budget preferences.

 ##### **Memory Management:**